IeDEA-SA/IeDEA_WG-open-science/git-github/github_start.md

-# A few github pointers
+# A few github pointers!

 ## Motivation